Navy-gif/zomboid-container/README.md

 To avoid rebuilding the image to change the JVM args you can bind the file with
 `-v /path/to/ProjectZomboid64.json:/gameserver/PZServer/ProjectZomboid64.json`.

-By default the container will create three persistent volumes that mount at
+By default the container will create a persistent volumes that mounts at
-`/gameserver/Zomboid/Saves`
-`/gameserver/Zomboid/Server`
-`/gameserver/Zomboid/db`
+`/gameserver/Zomboid`
 which will house all the server saves, config and database files respectively.
-**Would highly recommend creating named volumes for these to avoid headaches when redeploying.**
+**Would highly recommend creating a named volume for these to avoid headaches when redeploying.**

-**If you would rather have all these in one volume/directory, you can do so by binding a directory or volume to `/gameserver/Zomboid` with `-v ZomboidVolume:/gameserver/Zomboid`**

-Alternatively bind them to folders on your host machine with
+Alternatively bind them to a folder on your host machine with
-`-v /path/on/host:/gameserver/Zomboid/Saves`
-`-v /path/on/host:/gameserver/Zomboid/Server`
-`-v /path/on/host:/gameserver/Zomboid/db`
+`-v /path/on/host:/gameserver/Zomboid`

 For named volumes replace the `/path/on/host` part with the name of the volume name.
 Create persistent volumes with